Centers for Economic Planning

 The purpose of the CEP is to allow all people to participate in decisions of production, where investment will be made not only for profit, but to address the needs of the community.
 Need based investment is inclusive of sustainability and accelerating the transition to renewable energy on par with the need to ensure the habitability of the planet for future generations.

 A CEP will increase the amount of opportunities available, and increase the quality of those opportunities, which over time may positively impact the quality of opportunities across the market.
-Finally, although created through legislation, the CEP is not managed nor directed by the municipality responsible for its creation.
+Finally, although created through legislation, the CEP is not managed or directed by the municipality responsible for its creation.
 The profits from CEP owned businesses can be applied in accordance with public will to influence and direct politics the same as private wealth represented through industry has and continues to decide the interests represented in government.
-Although created through legislation, owned and directed by people who live within the area it was created, the Center for Economic Planning exists as a private company, the same as a corporation is owned by share holders, with the excpetion that the CEP is without shares and is not publically traded.
+Although created through legislation, owned and directed by people who live within the area it was created, the Center for Economic Planning exists as a private company, the same as a corporation is owned by share holders, with the excpetion that the CEP is without shares and is not publically traded., and ownership is based on residency not money invested.

 In capitalism, production is decided by individuals, but a citizens’ ability to decide to produce something depends on their access to money, and much to do with access to money depends on how much money one already possesses.
 The problem is most Americans own “little or nothing at all”(1), they are reliant on the few who do own for opportunities to make money and are effectively disenfranchised from decisions of production.